Configurations & SettingsModeration

 Hide User Identities

-When enabled, end-user names are replaced with a generic label (e.g., "Anonymous") on the public portal.
+When Hide user identities is enabled, real user details are replaced with a random name and avatar for all interactions on the public portal.
 Their internal identity is preserved in your admin dashboard — only the public-facing display changes.

 Use this when: